International Labour Organization: Commercialized sex

-Post 1975 Conference

-Beginning in 1976, the ILO and other organizations began to examine the working and living conditions of rural women in Third World countries.
-One example the ILO investigated was the "go-go" bars and the growing phenomenon of "hired wives" in Thailand, which both thrived because the development of U.S. military bases in the region.
-In the late 1970s, the ILO established the "Programme on Rural Women," which investigated the involvement of young masseuses in the sex trade in Bangkok.
-As part of this investigation, Pasuk Phongpaichit, a Thai doctor who received their degree from Cambridge University, interviewed fifty masseuses and explored why these rural women were migrating from the countryside to Bangkok and why they chose to become prostitutes.
-Phongpaichit also investigated the women's experiences after migrating and the impact on the women's families after leaving the countryside.
-This report exposed the wide income gap between rural and urban families and emphasized economic motives.
+Beginning in 1976, the ILO and other organizations began to examine the working and living conditions of rural women in developing countries.
+One example the ILO investigated was the go-go bars and the growing phenomenon of hired wives in Thailand, which both thrived because the development of U.S. military bases in the region.
+In the late 1970s, the ILO established the Programme on Rural Women, which investigated the involvement of young masseuses in the sex trade in Bangkok.
 It was critical because it was the first time in the history of the ILO or any of its branches that prostitution was described as a form of labor.
-In the decades that followed, the increase in sexual tourism and the exploding AIDS epidemic strengthened ILO interest in the commercial sex trade.
-An ILO Senior Specialist on Women Workers' Questions for Asia and the Pacific, Lin Lim, published another study directly influenced by Phongpaichit's findings.
-Lim's study detailed the different social and economic factors that directly contributed to the growth of the sex industry in Indonesia, Malaysia, the Philippines, and Thailand.
-The findings emphasized the economic reasons for and advantages of entering into the commercial sex trade, including increased wages, flexibility between work and home life and the ability to migrate.
-The authors of this report argued the sex industry should be recognized as a legitimate economic sector.
-It would take another decade until the ILO discussed commercialized sex, this time, it would be under the shadow of the exploding AIDS epidemic.
+In the decades that followed, the increase in sex tourism and the exploding AIDS epidemic strengthened ILO interest in the commercial sex trade.